This camera manual library is for reference and historical purposes,

 4. Rotate F-Stop (lens opening) Ring (21) and align

 Exposure Meter Needle (37) with Shutter Speed Needle (3B) (Fig. 15).
-If
+If Exposure

-Exposure Meter Needle (37) goes above Shutter Speed Needle (38), this means
+Meter Needle (37) goes above Shutter Speed Needle (38), this means

 "overexposure" (Fig. 16): select a faster shutter speed or a smaller lens

 opening.
-On the contrary, if the needle goes below Shutter Speed Needle
+On the contrary, if the needle goes below Shutter Speed Needle (38),

-(38), this means "underexposure."
-(Fig. 17); choose a slower shutter speed
+this means "underexposure."
+(Fig. 17); choose a slower shutter speed or larger

-or larger lens opening.
+lens opening.

 [Mike: The object is to get the two arms to match.
+As

-moving faster then the shutter can freeze them.
-Choosing film speed
+the shutter can freeze them.
+Choosing film speed fast enought is an option

-fast enought is an option to capture action]
+to capture action]

 If you want to use a specific f-stop for depth of field

-control, you may set the f-stop first and then the shutter speed, while
+control, you may set the f-stop first and then the shutter speed, while other

-other procedures are the same as above.
+procedures are the same as above.

-This setting may be used when you take a portrait
+This setting may be used when you take a portrait or the

-or the like, intentionally making your subject attractive with the background
+like, intentionally making your subject attractive with the background or the

-picture depends on the f-stop setting.
+on the f-stop setting.
 (Refer to "DEPTH OF FIELD").

 Exposure Compensation